If new to Leica, one might get confused about the M and the R and the D and the C and the S letters:

-Early S: In 1996, as the digital photography revolution began, Leica brought its Leica S1 digital camera to the market.
-The biggest of the three versions (Pro, Alpha and Highspeed) packed 75 megapixels – several times the resolution of even today's best digital cameras – as a studio camera that delivered a digital scan (30-60 seconds) directly to an Apple computer (using Silverfast software), and thus not a camera made for carrying around.
+Early S: In 1996, as the digital photography revolution began, Leica introduced its Leica S1 digital camera to the market.
+The biggest of the three versions (Pro, Alpha and Highspeed) packed a 36x36mm sensor as 75 megapixels – quite something cosidering the digital SLR cameras had from 1 to 4 MP back then.
+The Leica S1 was meant as a studio camera that delivered a digital scan (30-60 seconds) directly to an Apple computer (using Silverfast software), and thus not a camera made for carrying around.
 The price was about $30,000 and 146 was made of them.
-The S1 took Leica R and M lenses, as well as Hasselblad, Nikon, Canon, Minolta, Zeiss, Olympus, Pentax, Sinar and Mamiya.
+The Leica S1 took Leica R and M lenses, as well as Hasselblad, Nikon, Canon, Minolta, Zeiss, Olympus, Pentax, Sinar and Mamiya.

 Leica X1 and a crop with the 36mm viewfinder (not included with the camera).

-In late 2010 Leica take a return their role as producer of movie primes with the line of C-Summilux Cine lenses (as presented in April 2010 at NAB), .
+In late 2010 Leica take a return their role as producer of movie primes with the line of C-Summilux Cine and C-Summicron Cine lenses (as presented in April 2010 at NAB)..
 The intitial line will consist of 18mm, 21mm, 25mm, 35mm, 40mm, 50mm, 75mm, and 100mm PL mount primes designed to deliver ultra-high optical performance for film and digital capture.

 Leitz Canada developed and manufactured Panavision Primo lenses a well as the optics for the IMAX-projector for many years.

-[Ernst Leitz Canada, established 1952] ELCAN was and still is the military/industrial branch of the old "Ernst Leitz Canada".
+[Ernst Leitz Canada, established 1952] ELCAN was and still is the military/industrial branch of the old "Ernst Leitz Canada" (See page 1 for the ELCAN story).
 In 1998, the ELCAN plant was sold to Raytheon (USA), who bought it from its previous owner, Hughes Aircraft Co.

 According to John Francis from the Leica Forum, ELCAN was asked by the US military to develop the U.S. Navy High Resolution Small Format Camera System during the Viet Nam war which is/was composed of the following: